Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY IT’S A TOP PICK: A versatile canister model with settings designed for hardwood flooring.

 Canister vacs have a longer reach, extra power, and larger containers that make them ideal for large floors or commercial spaces.
 If you prefer a canister vacuum for your hardwood flooring, the Bissell 1161 has just what you need.
-Notably, this unit is very lightweight for a canister model and easy to tug along with you.
+Notably, this unit is very lightweight for a canister model and easy to tug along with you, similar to the convenience of a handheld vacuum but more suited for deep cleaning with that powerful suction that you can’t get out of robotic vacuums.
 Fingertip controls also allow you to switch between different suction speeds, making this one of the best vacuums for hardwood floors and carpet combined.

 Not Checking Your Floor’s Recommended Cleaning Options: Surprisingly, not all hardwood floors do well with water or all cleaners.
-Some cleaners or mopping solutions can wear away protective coatings, and ultimately do more harm than good over the long term.
+Some cleaners or mopping solutions can wear away protective coatings, and ultimately do more harm than good over the long term even if you have a hardwood vacuum.
 It’s worthwhile to look up the kind of hardwood floor you have and see what manufacturers or experts recommend when it comes to cleaning options.

 Considering Only Your Floors: Remember that you have furniture, drapes, and other surfaces to clean as well.
-Hardwood floor vacuums are very dedicated devices – they may struggle at cleaning other surfaces unless you get a model that can handle multiple scenarios or includes accessories for side projects too.
+Hardwood floor vacuums are very dedicated devices – they may struggle at cleaning other surfaces unless you get a model that can handle multiple scenarios or includes accessories for side projects like a crevice tool for the dust bunnies in the hard-to-reach corner too.

 Assuming All Vacuums Have Filters: Many do – but not all.
 Our Bissell PowerEdge pick, for example, has cyclonic suction to help remove dust, but no actual filters.
 If you need a vacuum that can reduce allergens while making sure they don’t escape back into the air, look for high quality filter models instead.